 8.5.1.4.
 Inappropriate Content: No negative or offensive content is allowed on the screen.
 It is at the discretion of the screen Owner and SMC to remove the sign if they deem the content offensive.
 Please use your best judgement and be respectful to all people.

 8.5.1.5.
-External Advertising: No slide should promote an external event, product or service.
+External Advertising: No bulletin should promote an external event, product or service.
 Only Chapman sanctioned and connected products and services should be promoted on the digital signage screens.

 8.5.2.
 Design